ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 The fact that ENS domains are registered is on-chain makes them verifiable in principle.
 However, in the solutions laid out above, trust is delegated to the a trusted server which handles the resolution of the ENS name to the CID, e.g. [eth.limo](http://eth.limo).

 ENS name can be resolved in the browser using the Ethereum RPC API by retrieving the state from the chain, howerver, trust is just shifted to the Ethereum RPC API endpoint.

 A more verifiable approach would be to use an Ethereum light client, like [Helios](https://github.com/a16z/helios) or [eth-verifiable-rpc](https://github.com/dappnetbby/eth-verifiable-rpc), to verify ENS state using merkle proofs and the Ethereum state root hash, though this is still experimental and far from a common pattern in dapps.

 ### IPNS

-The InterPlanetary Name System (IPNS) is a system for creating cryptographically verifiable mutable pointers to CIDs known as **IPNS names**.
+IPNS is a system for creating cryptographically verifiable mutable pointers to CIDs known as **IPNS names**.
 IPNS names can be thought of as links that can be updated over time.

-IPNS names are in essence public keys and are not human-friendly (like DNS and ENS), so while they offer a stable pointer that can change over time, you still need to get the IPNS name from *somewhere*.
+IPNS names are key pairs which are not human-friendly (like DNS and ENS), so while they offer a stable pointer that can change over time, you still need to get the IPNS name from _somewhere_.

+A pretty common pattern is for ENS names to point to an IPNS name.
+Since updating ENS names requires paying gas for the on-chain transaction, this can be avoided by putting pointing the ENS name to an IPNS name, and updating the IPNS name to a new CID, upon new releases or updates.

+Like CIDs, IPNS names can be resolved using IPFS gateways, either in a verifiable or trusted way.
+Trusted resolution is as simple as adding the name to the URL: https://cloudflare-ipfs.cm/ipns/k51qzi5uqu5dhp48cti0590jyvwgxssrii0zdf19pyfsxwoqomqvfg6bg8qj3s.
+Verified IPNS resolution is a bit more involved, but can be done with [Helia in the browser](https://codesandbox.io/p/sandbox/helia-ipns-f59ttx?file=%2Fsrc%2Findex.ts).

 ## Conclusion

+If you reached this far, congratulations.
+Hopefully this blog post gave you an overview of the state of dapps on IPFS and the ongoing efforts to improve the status quo.

+As we make more progress on the `@helia/verified-fetch` library, we will publish more guides and examples demonstrating its broad applicability in dapps.

 If you’re a dapp developer or user using IPFS, your input is valuable.
-We invite you to get involved and help us shape the future of Dapps on IPFS.
+We invite you to join the [IPFS Dapps Working Group](https://ipfs.fyi/dapps-wg) and help us shape the future of dapps on IPFS.

-- Get involved
-- Join the working group
--